kristjanvalur/py-asynkit/README.md

 Methods are provided to raise exceptions on a `Task`.
 This is somewhat similar to `task.cancel()` but different:

-- The caller specifies the exception instance to be raised on the task
+- The caller specifies the exception instance to be raised on the task.
-- The target task can be made to run immediately
+- The target task made to run immediately, precluding interference with other operations.
 - The exception does not propagate into awaited objects.
 In particular, if the task is _awaiting_ another task, the wait is interrupted, but that other task is not otherwise affected.